ietf-rats-wg/ietf-rats-usecases/draft-richardson-rats-usecases.md

 ## Cryptographic Key Attestation {#cryptattest}

+Use case name:

+: Key Attestation

+Who will use it:

+: network authentication systems

+Attestation type:

+: TBD

+Attesting Party:

+: device platform

+Relying Party:

+: internet peers

+Claims used:

+: TBD

+Description:

-The relying party wants to know how secure a private key that identifies an entity is.
+: The relying party wants to know how secure a private key that identifies an entity is.
 Unlike the network attestation, the relying party is not part of the network infrastructure, nor do they necessarily have a business relationship (such as ownership) over the end device.

 ### Device Type Attestation

+Use case name:

+: Device Type Attestation

+Who will use it:

+: mobile platforms

+Attestation type:

+: TBD

+Attesting Party:

+: device platform

+Relying Party:

+: internet peers

+Claims used:

+: TBD

+Description:

-This use case convinces the relying party of the characteristics of a device.
+: This use case convinces the relying party of the characteristics of a device.
 For privacy reasons, it might not identify the actual device itself, but rather the class of device.
 The relying party can understand from either in-band (claims) or out-of-band (model numbers, which may be expressed as a claim)  whether the device has trustworthy features such as a hardware TPM, software TPM via TEE, or software TPM without TEE.
 Other details such as the availability of finger-print readers or HDMI outputs may also be inferred.

 ### Key storage attestation

+Use case name:

+: Key storage Attestation

+Who will use it:

+: secure key storage subsystems

+Attestation type:

+: TBD

+Attesting Party:

+: device platform

+Relying Party:

+: internet peers

+Claims used:

+: TBD

+Description:

-This use case convinces the relying party only about the provenance of a private key by providing claims of the storage security of the private key.
+: This use case convinces the relying party only about the provenance of a private key by providing claims of the storage security of the private key.
 This can be conceived as a subset of the previous case, but may be apply very specifically to just a keystore.
 Additional